Itzzakshat/Poll-Booth-App/README.md

 # Poll Booth
-Vikram and Pavithra want to decide upon a design for Delta T Shirt.
-They decided to put up a poll among Delta members to select a design.
+Anuj and Poonam want to decide upon a design for an App.
+They decided to put up a poll among design team members to select a design.
 So they asked their juniors to develop a portal which facilitates polling among teams.

 They need a website which allows creation of teams and polls within the team members built upon a full fledged frontend and backend.